z-sk1/ayla-lang/README.md

 ```

 ## with statement
-the `with` statement evaluates a value and makes it available inside a block as `it`
+the `with` statement evaluates an expression and makes it available inside a block as `it`

 ```ayla
 with x {